Gilda Maria Pompéia

 Centro de profissionalização e de apoio ao emprego - CEPAE

-This profile was prepared when Gilda Maria Pompéia was elected to the Ashoka Fellowship in 1989.
+This description of Gilda Maria Pompéia's work was prepared when Gilda Maria Pompéia was elected to the Ashoka Fellowship in 1989.

 The New Idea